6 WATERBORNE PATHOGENS THAT GIVE RISE TO INFECTIONS

 Shigella

 These highly contagious bacteria are found in lakes, ponds, and beaches.
 It has been a routine cause of nearly 500,000 illnesses in the U.S. annually.
-Swallowing contaminated water can cause gastrointestinal illness with symptoms like fever, nausea, vomiting, cramps, and bloody stools.
+Swallowing contaminated water can cause gastrointestinal illness with signs and symptoms like fever, nausea, vomiting, cramps, and bloody stools.

 Legionella